 Another part of intermittent fasting’s effect on metabolism is how it upregulates (a fancy word for increases) certain hormones.

 Hormones affect nearly every process in your body, including your physical growth and development, emotions and mood, sleep, stress response, and so on.
 They are also big players in metabolism and have a significant role in weight management.
-They influence your desire to eat, what you eat, how you get energy from your food, your ability to build muscle and burn fat, and so on.
+They influence your desire to eat, what you eat, how you get energy from your food, your ability to build muscle and burn fat, etc.

 Insulin